divitkalathil/Facebook_Crawler/README.md

 # facebook_crawler
+First Task-Login
+1. Open "facebook.com"
+2. Enter the email address and the password

 A bot to crawl facebook which scrapes many things of a user such as:

     1. Uploaded and Tagged photos